minecraft-pucrs/WakyBot/README.md

 # Overview

 This is a nodeJs application that acts as a Discord bot and a Minecraft server sentinel.
-It's able to save cloud resources by stopping a minecraft server when not in use for long hours (no players playing) and it also allows players to start up an offline server directly via Discord by asking the bot.
+It's able to save cloud resources by stopping a Minecraft server when not in use for long hours (no players playing) and it also allows players to start up an offline server directly via Discord by asking the bot.

 This application was designed specifically for Minequack, considering it's particular architecture (cloud computing resources hosted on Azure VMs, etc).
 However, if you feel that the some specific functionality of this application fits your needs, feel free to copy part of the code for it and use it on your project or even fork the repository to tweak the code as you wish.
 Or if it's the case that this project satisfies exactly what you're needing (problably not the case), feel free to use the whole application as is :grin: